-Source Control: Use of cloth face coverings or facemasks to cover a person's mouth and nose to prevent spread of respiratory secretions when they are talking, sneezing, or coughing.
-Facemasks and cloth face coverings should not be placed on children under age 2, anyone who has trouble breathing, or anyone who is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.
+Source control: Use of well-fitting cloth masks, facemasks, or respirators to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
+Cloth masks, facemasks, and respirators should not be placed on children under age 2, anyone who cannot wear one safely, such as someone who has a disability or an underlying medical condition that precludes wearing a cloth mask, facemask, or respirator safely, or anyone who is unconscious, incapacitated, or otherwise unable to remove their cloth mask, facemask, or respirator without assistance.
+Face shields alone are not recommended for source control.

-Cloth face covering: Textile (cloth) covers that are intended for source control.
-They are not personal protective equipment (PPE) and it is uncertain whether cloth face coverings protect the wearer.
-Guidance on design, use, and maintenance of cloth face coverings is available.
+Cloth mask: Textile (cloth) covers that are intended primarily for source control in the community.
+They are not personal protective equipment (PPE) appropriate for use by healthcare personnel as the degree to which cloth masks protect the wearer might vary.
+Guidance on design, use, and maintenance of cloth masks is available.